Liquid fluoride thorium reactor: Chinese thorium MSR project

 The People's Republic of China has initiated a research and development project in thorium molten-salt reactor technology.
 It was formally announced at the Chinese Academy of Sciences (CAS) annual conference in January 2011.
 Its ultimate target is to investigate and develop a thorium based molten salt nuclear system in about 20 years.
 An expected intermediate outcome of the TMSR research program is to build a 2 MW pebble bed fluoride salt cooled research reactor in 2015, and a 2 MW molten salt fueled research reactor in 2017.
 This would be followed by a 10 MW demonstrator reactor and a 100 MW pilot reactors.
 The project is spearheaded by Jiang Mianheng, with a start-up budget of $350 million, and has already recruited 140 PhD scientists, working full-time on thorium molten salt reactor research at the Shanghai Institute of Applied Physics.
 An expansion of staffing has increased to 700 as of 2015.
-As of 2016, their plan is for a 10MW pilot LFTR is expected to be made operational in 2025, with a 100MW version set to follow in 2035.

 At the end of August 2021, the Shanghai Institute of Applied Physics (SINAP) completed the construction of a 2MW (thermal) experimental thorium molten salt reactor in Wuwei, Gansu, known as the TMSR-LF1.

 China plans to follow up the experiment with a 373MW version by 2030.